atomix/atomix/README.md

 }
 ```

+Note that `Command` is actually an annotation, so CopyCat provides a helper class for
+constructing annotations call `GenericCommand`.

-### Snapshotting
+### Taking snapshots
-One of the issues with a replicated log is that over time it will only continue to grow.
+One of the issues with a [replicated log](#logs) is that over time it will only continue to grow.
-There are a couple of ways to potentially handle this, and CopyCat uses the snapshotting
+There are a couple of ways to potentially handle this, and CopyCat uses the [snapshotting](#snapshots)
 method that is recommended by the authors of the Raft algorithm.
 However, in favor of simplicity,
 the CopyCat snapshotting implementation does slightly differ from the one described in the Raft
 paper.
 Rather than storing snapshots in a separate snapshot file, CopyCat stores snapshots as